Kenney Mencher

 Kenney Mencher (born 1965), is an American painter.
-He is Associate Professor of Art and Art History as well as the director and curator of the Louie-Meager Art Gallery at Ohlone College in Fremont, California, and he has previously taught at institutions including the University of Chicago and Texas A&M University.
-He is also the author of Liaisons: Readings in Art, Literature and Philosophy, a thematically-framed textbook about how the study of culture relates to students' other classes and to life in general.
+He was an Associate Professor of Art and Art History as well as the director and curator of the Louie-Meager Art Gallery at Ohlone College in Fremont, California until 2016.
+After 2016 Mencher became a full time artist but occasionally taught at community colleges in the Bay Area and Illinois.

+Previously Mencher taught at institutions including the University of Chicago, University High School in San Francisco and Texas A&M International University.

+He is the author of Liaisons: Readings in Art, Literature and Philosophy, a thematically-framed textbook about how the study of culture relates to students' other classes and to life in general.

 Early life and education

 Mencher was born in New York City in 1965.
 He graduated from Lehman College of the City University of New York in 1991 with a bachelor's degree in art history.
 Subsequently, he earned a master's degree in art history from the University of California, Davis in 1994 and then a master of fine arts degree from the University of Cincinnati in 1995.